greenlsi/CacheSniper/README.md

 ## Compiling and running

-In order to use all the features of this code, it may be necessary to install make, gcc, python3, matplotlib.
+In order to use all the features of this code, it may be necessary to install make and gcc.
 For example in a machine with Ubuntu it is possible to install them:

 `$ apt-get install make gcc python3-pip` (May require sudo)

-`$ pip3 install matplotlib`

 ## Configuration